How Does Mesh Size of Insect Net Affect Greenhouse Ventilation?

 Choosing the optimal mesh size depends on factors like pest control, climate, and crop type.
 Larger meshes allow more airflow, improving ventilation and reducing humidity.

 However, they may not block smaller pests effectively.
-Smaller meshes offer better pest control but can restrict airflow, leading to higher humidity levels.
+Smaller meshes provide better pest control but can restrict airflow, leading to higher humidity.

 • 40–50 mesh for hot, humid climates